elizamariac2006-a11y/Spring_Boot_BEGGINER/ReadMe.md

 * <b> Task Traker (TaskTraker1.java) </b>
 The user can have their task managed easily with this app.
 The tasks can be added, deleted or updated.
 The user can also mark tasks as done or in progress and list them all or by cathegories.
-The app also saves in memory in a JSON file the tasks, so even after the program ends, when it restarts, the tasks saved previously remain in memory.
+The app also saves in memory in a text file the tasks, so even after the program ends, when it restarts, the tasks saved previously remain in memory.